 The Defense Office of Hearings and Appeals (DOHA) declined to grant Applicant a security clearance.
-On July 13, 2007, DOHA issued a statement of reasons (SOR) advising Applicant of the basis for that decision-security concerns raised under Guideline F (Financial Considerations) and Guideline E (Personal Conduct) of Department of Defense Directive 5220.6 (Jan.
+On November 21, 2007, DOHA issued a statement of reasons (SOR) advising Applicant of the basis for that decision-security concerns raised under Guideline F (Financial Considerations) of Department of Defense Directive 5220.6 (Jan.
 2, 1992, as amended) (Directive).
-Applicant requested the case be decided on the written record.
-On January 23, 2008, after considering the record, Administrative Judge Noreen A. Lynch denied Applicant's request for a security clearance.
-Applicant timely appealed pursuant to the Directive ¶¶ E3.1.28 and E3.1.30.
+Applicant requested a hearing.
+On March 12, 2008, after the hearing, Administrative Judge Edward W. Loughran denied Applicant's request for a security clearance.
+Applicant timely appealed pursuant to the Directive ¶ E3.1.28 and E3.1.30.